Fodder Scam: Lalu Prasad Yadav sentenced to 7 years in prison in Dumka treasury case | Free Press Journal

 Fodder Scam: Lalu Prasad Yadav sentenced to 7 years in prison in Dumka treasury case

-In a major setback to Lalu Prasad Yadav, court has sentenced him to 7 years in prison in Dumka treasury case.
+In a major setback to Lalu Prasad Yadav, a special CBI court on Saturday sentenced RJD chief to seven years in jail in the fourth fodder scam case and fined him Rs 30 lakh.
 Earlier a special CBI court convicted RJD chief Lalu Prasad Yadav in fourth case.
 The case is related to alleged withdrawal of Rs 3.13 crore from the Dumka treasury when Lalu was the chief minister of Bihar.
 Besides Lalu, former Bihar chief minister Jagannath Mishra and 29 people, including former IAS officers and AHD officials are also accused in the case.

 Prasad is already serving a jail term of 13.5 years in three fodder cases and lodged in the Birsa Munda jail in Ranchi.
 The case is related to alleged withdrawal of Rs 3.13 crore from the Dumka treasury when Prasad was the chief minister of Bihar.
 Besides Prasad, former Bihar chief minister Jagannath Mishra and 29 people, including former IAS officers and some officials are also accused in the case.